rheachakraborty/Ecommerce-website/README.md

-# Ecommerce-website
+# DBMS-ecommerce
-This is an eCommerce website of working of HTML, CSS , JavaScript and PHP and MY SQL.
+This project is for DBMS module need to add new admin table to db